Popov-Lab-UNC/DELi/docs/enumerator.rst

         "scaffold": "Nc1ccccc1"
     }

 This is the same JSON format as a typical library JSON.
-For full details see :ref:`defining_libraries`.
+For full details see :doc:`defining_libraries`.
 The items in "bb_sets" must be loadable from the specified building block files.
 Similarly, the items in "reactions" must contain all necessary information for reaction definition.